Skills First: Subsidise your training

-Please note to apply for a Skills First place it is a different process to applying online, please follow the below steps and ensure you adhere to the time frames outlined in the program information guide.
+Applying for a Skills First placement in the program is slightly different to the process of enrolling online.
+Follow the below steps to ensure you are eligible and adhere to the time frames outlined in the Program Guide before contacting us.

 Question 1.
 Are you...